 Kids’ savings accounts can also be appealing because they tend to have low initial deposit requirements, low minimum-balance requirements, and low fees.
 So you don’t need a lot of money to start saving on behalf of your newborn — and you may not have to worry about paying a lot of fees to maintain the account as they grow.

-How to Open a Savings Account for a Newborn
+How to Open a Savings Account for a Baby

-Opening a savings account for a baby isn’t a complicated process.
-To open a savings account for a newborn, you’ll need the following (and we’ll share more details in a minute, too):
+Opening a bank account for a baby isn’t a complicated process.
+To open a savings account for a newborn, you’ll need the following:

 • Information about yourself